-Handy Hint No 1: Make sure you outline the overall size of dwelling, number of bedrooms, number of bathrooms, setbacks from property boundaries, proposed outbuildings and the location of hard surfaced areas.
+Handy Hint No. 1: Make sure you outline the overall size of dwelling, number of bedrooms, number of bathrooms, setbacks from property boundaries, proposed outbuildings and the location of hard surfaced areas.
 If the proposal is a subdivision of land please include proposed lot sizes, the number of lots, proposed building envelopes (if any).

-Also include a description of overall general physical characteristics such as location of waterways (including ephemeral waterways), direction of surface flows, vegetation cover, location of bores and note nearby groundwater levels if available.
+Also include a description of overall general physical characteristics such as location of waterways (including ephemeral waterways), direction of surface flows, vegetation cover, location of bores and note nearby groundwater levels if available (visit the Visualising Victoria's Groundwater website at http://maps.ubspatial.com.au/vvg.php ).

-- → a fully dimensioned and accurately scaled plan of the proposal - → a full feature survey of the site (this is a requirement of the adopted Mansfield Shire DWMP) - → photographs of the site and proposed system/dispersal area locations.
+- → a fully dimensioned and accurately scaled plan of the proposal, including contours at a sufficient interval to justify your system design - → photographs of the site and soil test locations.